gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ![OUTPUT](/writeup_images/Lane_detection_output.gif)

 This project uses computer vision techniques to detect lane information from a car's front-facing camera.
-From an input video clip, it produces an output video marked and annotated with lane info.
-I completed this project as part of Udacity's Self-Driving Car nanodegree program.
+Given a video clip, it produces an output video marked and annotated with lane info.
+I completed it as part of Udacity's Self-Driving Car Engineer nanodegree program.

 There are two distinct layers of processing: a lane-finding pipeline for single images, and a video layer that leverages temporal coherence (i.e. detections from previous frames) to smooth the output and optimize the performance of the single image layer.